Selections from the “B-C-E Collection”

 Constantius II AE Maiorina.
 Rome mint, 350 CE.
 Fallen Horseman.

 Photo: moremoth (ebay UK).
-Ex Bill Welch Collection.
+Ex Bill Welch.

 Notice some interesting variations on this and a few other early types from Rome.
 On the obverse, Constantius is holding a globe, as on the Thessalonica issue above (for Constans, but also issued for C. II).